grisha/mod_python/Doc/tutorial.rst

 once you have it installed.
 This is not an installation manual.

-It is also highly recommended to read (at least the top part of) section :ref:`pythonapi`, after completing this tutorial.
+It is also highly recommended to read (at least the top part of) the section :ref:`pythonapi` after completing this tutorial.

 .. _tut-pub: